There are 3 main types of surface used on New Zealand’s roads and highways:

 To avoid skidding on a slippery road surface:

 Any sudden change in speed or direction on a slippery surface can cause you to skid or fall.
-Because of this, you should turn, brake, accelerate and change gears as little and as gradually as possible.
+You should turn, brake, accelerate and change gears as little and as gradually as possible.

 On a very slippery spot, such as a patch of ice, you should make no changes at all until you are across it.